 6.19.2 Avoidance mechanisms for language users

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 subclause 6.19.5.
+Follow the guidance contained in ISO/IEC 24772-1 subclause 6.19.5.

 6.20 Identifier name reuse [YOW]

 6.20.1 Applicability to language

 Python has the concept of namespaces which are simply the places where names exist in memory.
 Namespaces are associated with functions, classes, and modules.
 When a name is created (that is, when it is first assigned a value), it is associated (that is, bound) to the namespace associated with the location where the assignment statement is made (for example, in a function definition).
 The association of a variable to a specific namespace is elemental to how scoping is defined in Python.